CITA/CTA200H/lecture_1_linux_git/cita_system_info.md

 # CTA200 2021 Computing Information Sheet

 Welcome to the CITA Computing Course (CTA200) for 2022!
-If you have signed up for the course or let us know that you want to audit, you should have received an email with information about a computer account and related instructions (including a Secret; if not, please let Norm or Fergus know.
+If you have signed up for the course or let us know that you want to audit, you should have received an email with information about a computer account and related instructions (including a Secret key); if not, please let Norm or Fergus know.
 This Information sheet provides some information to get you started with the CITA computing resources.

 For more information, please visit the CITA Wiki at [http://wiki.cita.utoronto.ca](https://wiki.cita.utoronto.ca/index.php/Welcome_to_the_CITA_Wiki).